dart-lang/build/build_web_compilers/README.md

           - -O2
 ```

+When no option is set, the `compiler` option is implicitly set to `dart2js` on
+release builds and to `dartdevc` otherwise.
-Note that the `compiler` option takes precedence over the new `compilers` and
+Note that the `compilers` option takes precedence over the `compiler` option
-`loader` options for backwards compatibility.
+when set.

 ## Manual Usage